Kai-Richardson/Kai-Richardson.github.io/src/lib/posts/steamdeck-wiimote.md

 You'll want an easy way to sync the controllers to the Deck, as they won't automatically connect.
 Under `Hotkey Settings`, go to `Wii and Wii Remote`.

 Then, you'll want to bind a button of your choice to the `Press Sync Button` option.
-I chose a back paddle button.
+I chose a back paddle button[^4].
 I would also bind `General -> Toggle Fullscreen` while you're here.

 <Callout>
 If the button you want isn't bound to anything yet, you need to open up Steam and set it there.
 Go to Steam -> Settings -> Controller -> Desktop Layout.